Early Bird

 EXCERPT

-AS ANGRY AS Frankie had been with Cornelius this past week, he empathized.
-He didn’t want to face the barrage of questions and speculation either.
+AS ANGRY AS he had been with Cornelius this past week, Frankie empathized.
+He didn’t want to face the barrage of questions and speculation, either.
 He could only imagine what it was like as community leader, even one who’d been serving as long as Cornelius had.

 “Well, you can’t hide out here all day,” Frankie said.
 “I got shit to do.
 The show must go on.”

 Cornelius cleared his throat.
 “That’s why I’m here,” he said.
 “I need you to put something on Facebook.
-People gotta know that it’s business as usual tonight.”
+People gotta know that it’s business as usual tonight at the bingo hall.”

-Frankie felt a flash of rage run up the back of his neck.
+A rare flash of hot rage ran up the back of Frankie’s neck.
+His voice rose.
 “It’s not my fuckin’ job to do the damage control!”
-His voice rose.

 “Well, how did Crusty know, then?”

 “We don’t know yet.
 I haven’t had a chance to talk to him.
-His car was spotted at the radio station earlier, but as far as anyone knows he fucked off somewhere after that.”
+His car was spotted at the radio station earlier, but he fucked off somewhere after that.”

 “You made me sign that paper the other day not to tell no one.
-Did you make anyone else do that too?”
+Did you make anyone else do that?”

 “No one on council?”

-Frankie leaned back in the hydraulic chair and crossed his arms in defiance.
+Frankie leaned back and crossed his arms in defiance.
 Cornelius sighed and looked down at his feet.

 “Well I’m not gonna lie to no one.”

-“I’m not asking you to lie, I just need you to hold everyone off until we can make the announcement.
+“I’m not asking you to lie.
+I just need you to calm everyone down and insist it’s business as usual until we can make the announcement.
 The minister’s coming here next week.
 There’s gonna be media and everything.”

-“Yeah, no problem, but in case you forgot, there’s a big fuckin’ elephant in this here bingo hall.”
+“Yeah, no problem, but there’s a big fuckin’ elephant in this here bingo hall.”

 “Don’t acknowledge any of that jibber jabber going around.
-That fancy media training firm the Grand Council sent up from Toronto always said never to comment on rumours.
-Just gotta pretend none of that’s happening.”
+That fancy media training firm the Grand Council sent up from Toronto said never to comment on rumours.
+Just gotta pretend none of it’s happening.”

 “They don’t got aunties down in Toronto?
 Aunties who play bingo?”

-Frankie saw the corner of Cornelius’s mouth turn up, then straighten back out.
+The corners of Cornelius’s mouth turned up for a second, then straightened back out.
 “Just write the post, Frankie.
 I gotta get going.
 There’s an emergency council meeting at three.”

 “Probably not.
-Kerry’s gonna text me if Kaiden’s in the finals tonight.
-Then I’m gonna drive up to Sudbury.”
+Kerry’s gonna text me if Kaiden’s team makes the finals.
+If he is, I’m gonna drive up to Sudbury.”

 “Must be fuckin’ nice.”